Can You Get a VA Rating Without a C&P Exam?

 Of the 4000 exams that resulted in a reduction of benefits for a veteran, many of those get appealed and are re-awarded back to the reduction date when the veteran or their representative is able to prove the veteran’s symptoms have not gotten better.

-C&P exams can often result in a reduction of benefits because of many factors.
+C&P exams can often result in a reduction of benefits because of many factors, thus resulting in less VA compensation for the veteran.
 The main reason is the exam is not done thoroughly.
-If the examiner is not provided the full picture, including private records if the veteran is seeing an outside treatment provider, the examiner may not have all the information he or she needs to make a complete assessment.
-Because of the stigma attached to C&P exams, veterans are often reluctant to provide complete answers and sometimes even exaggerate answers because the veteran feels that they will be dismissed or not taken seriously.
+If the VA examiner is not provided the full picture, including private records if the veteran is seeing an outside health care provider, the examiner may not have all the information he or she needs to make a complete assessment.
+Because of the stigma attached to C&P exams, former military service members are often reluctant to provide complete answers and sometimes even exaggerate answers because the veteran feels that they will be dismissed or not taken seriously.
+Unfortunately, this could harm their VA disability claim or disability rating, resulting in fewer benefits than they deserve.

 - If you get a notice of a review C&P exam being scheduled, ask your representative if they can find out why the C&P review is required.
-If you have representation through a VSO or an experienced VA attorney, they will be able to contact the VA and determine why the C&P is being ordered and, if necessary, gather evidence you may need to ensure that their rating is not reduced (unless it is truly warranted).
+If you have representation through a VSO at your VA regional office or an experienced VA attorney, they will be able to contact the VA and determine why the C&P is being ordered and, if necessary, gather evidence you may need to ensure that their rating is not reduced (unless it is truly warranted).

 - Provide the VA with private treatment records when necessary.
-If you are seeing a private provider, the VA is not automatically going to request those records unless it is through Veteran’s Choice.
-You can request those be shared with the VA so the VA has a complete understanding of your condition and are is less likely to request an unnecessary C&P exam.
+If you are seeing a private medical provider, the VA is not automatically going to request those records unless it is through Veteran’s Choice.
+However, your doctor’s medical opinions are an important part of your VA file.
+You can request that the private medical provider share your medical records with the VA, so the VA has a complete understanding of your condition and are is less likely to request an unnecessary C&P exam.

 Working with the VA as much as possible to ensure that your records contain the information needed to continue to support your rating level is the best way for a veteran to reduce their chance of having a review C&P called as well as having their benefits reduced without warrant.
 This saves thousands of dollars per veteran and helps veterans retain their benefits at their current levels rather than risking reductions than having to fight to have their benefits reinstated.
 And…..the more money saved, the more veterans can be served.